 What Does Medicare Advantage Cover?

-A Medicare Advantage plan (also known as Medicare Part C) is sometimes considered an all-in-one alternative to Original Medicare provided by private insurance companies.
+A Medicare Advantage plan (also known as Medicare Part C) is sometimes considered an alternative to Original Medicare provided by private insurance companies.
 It includes the same Part A and Part B coverage as Original Medicare, and most plans include additional coverage for prescription drugs, dental, vision, and hearing.

 Medicare Advantage plans come with a variety of copays, coinsurance, and premiums (including $0 per month*).
 The plans come with yearly limits on out-of-pocket costs, so they can be a lower-cost choice for some individuals.